5 Things You’ll Love About Hatton On Your Solo Trip

 When one thinks of Hatton the first thing that comes to mind is tea.
 The whole region is surrounded by green hills covered in acres of tea bushes.
 One of the best things you can do is walk or hike through a tea plantation, where you will be treated to some amazing views.
 Be sure to go in the morning though, as the mountains begin to get covered by mist the later it gets.

 Horton Plains is one of the few national parks in the Central Province and was declared as a UNESCO World Heritage Site in 2010 because of its biodiversity.
-Like Adam’s Peak- and many other sites in the country- Horton Plains is entrenched in folklore.
+Like Adam’s Peak- and many other sites in the country- Horton Plains National Park is entrenched in folklore.
 It is said that King Ravana, from the Epic Ramayan, landed his fabled chariot on a mountain in the park after kidnapping princess Sita.
 To punish Ravana, Hanuman set fire to Horton Plains which had burned for a very long time and this is the reason why the upper layer of soil has a grey-ish tinge to it.
-There is a trail that goes through the park which is 9.5km long and on it you will come across the park’s two main attractions, World’s End and Baker’s Falls, as well as a variety of endemic species of fauna and flora.
+Hike along the 9.5km trail, where the famed World’s End and Baker’s Falls lies.
+Be sure to visit the park by 6am, and a thick blanket of mist comes rolling in by 10am, which will obstruct your view.
+Additionally, you’ll also see endemic flora and fauna too, early visitors are often greeted by grazing sambar deer.

 The Castlereagh Reservoir is one of Sri Lanka’s best-kept secrets, the clear water of the reservoir reflects the surrounding green hills making it look like something straight out of a fairytale.
 If you want to take a break from the long walks and hikes this is the place for you.
 You can unwind by the banks of the reservoir or you can kayak through its cool waters– either way this will be a very relaxing excursion.